pravega/pravega/documentation/src/docs/reader-group-design.md

 There is no ambiguity as to who the owner is, because it is stored in the shared state.
 There is no risk of a segment being ignored because every Reader can see the available segments by looking at the shared state and claim them.

 ## Reader going offline
-1. When a Reader dies, the `readerOffline(readerId, position) api` method will be invoked either by the Reader itself in a graceful shutdown (internally to the close method) or via a "liveness detector".
+1. When a Reader dies, the `readerOffline(readerId, position)` API method will be invoked either by the Reader itself in a graceful shutdown (internally to the close method) or via a "liveness detector".
 In either case the Reader's last position is written to the state.

 1. If a null `Position` is sent then the last checkpointed position will be written to the state.
 1. This is used by the newer Readers when they take ownership of the segment(s) that were read by the older/offline reader.